What kind of healthcare treatment would you and your senior loved ones want to be given at the end of your life — or would you want any at all?

 Why are we taking about this now?

-Putting aside that we frequently talk about the need for living wills, advance directives, and the family conversations that help make those decisions, we want to get families planning to have these discussions this summer.
-Summer is, after all, a time when many families come together from their scattered homes.
+Putting aside that we frequently talk about the need for living wills, advance directives, and the family conversations that help make those decisions, we want to get families planning to have these discussions when they gather from their scattered homes for family spring and summer events.

 Listen to the feature segment in this episode for our discussion of family healthcare decision making, including reasons why it’s important and how families may approach the conversation.